wesleyerima01-source/trying-to-make-amends/README.md

 💗 Hi, I'm Wes 💗

 *I'm really trying babe.
-I'm at the door.*
+I'm at the door, i won't hurt you.*

 ---